Dubai vs. Abu Dhabi Real Estate: Which Emirate is best for Investment?

 - Sobha Realty: Developer of Sobha Hartland, a premium villa community.

-- Meraas: Known for innovative mixed-use developments like City Walk and Bluewaters Island.
+- Another is Meraas, which is renowned for its clever mixed-use developments, such as City Walk and Bluewaters Island.

 These developers continue to launch new projects that attract global attention.